Morazán Department

 Morazán (/es/) is a department of El Salvador.
 Located in the northeast part of the country, its capital is San Francisco Gotera.
-It covers a total surface area of 1,447 km^{2} (558.8 mi² Square Miles).
+It covers a total surface area of 1447 km2.

 History

 Gotera was made a department in 1875, with its capital at Osicala.
 On February 8, 1877, Gotera was made the capital.
 The department changed its name from Gotera to Morazán on March 14, 1877.

 Morazán was a major stronghold of the guerrilla movement during the 1979-1992 civil war.
 The infamous El Mozote massacre took place in this department in the village of El Mozote on December 11, 1981, when Salvadoran armed forces killed an estimated 900 civilians in an anti-guerrilla campaign.
 Originally dismissed by the Salvadoran and United States governments as an invention of anti-government propaganda, the massacre was confirmed in the early 1990s through exhumation of bodies buried at the site.
 A museum commemorating the Salvadoran civil war, the Museum of the Revolution, was established in the municipality of Perquín.